Monitoring with Rich Data

 To capture that the principal has access to rich data about the agent's action, we assume that after the agent chooses his action $a$, the principal observes $n$ i.i.d.\ draws of signals $x^n=(x_1,\ldots, x_n)$ from $\mu_a$.
 Here, $n$ parametrizes the richness or precision of the principal's data, and we will be interested in settings where $n$ is large.
 Let $\mathbb{P}_a$ denote the distribution over signal sequences $x^n$ conditional on action $a$; let ${\mathbb E}_a$ and ${\rm Var}_a$ denote the corresponding expectation and variance operators.

-Our assumption that the agent chooses a one-shot action which then generates multiple i.i.d.\ signals can be seen as an approximation of some real-world settings with rich monitoring data, such as automated quality control or teaching evaluations.\footnote{In the former case, $a$ represents a factory worker's assembly of a widget, and upon completion $n$ signals are generated by a machine that repeatedly scans the widget for various possible errors.
-In the latter, $a$ represents an instructor's effort, and signals take the form of reviews submitted by the $n$ students at the end of the course.} However, as Section~\ref{sec:general} discusses, the analysis generalizes readily to less stylized settings: First, moving beyond the i.i.d.\ signal formulation, we can consider general sequences $\mu^n$ of increasingly precise monitoring technologies (e.g., one-shot observation of the action perturbed by some vanishing noise, or repeated but serially correlated signals).
+Our assumption that the agent chooses a one-shot action which then generates multiple i.i.d.\ signals can be seen as an approximation of some real-world settings with rich monitoring data, such as the automated quality control or teaching evaluation examples mentioned in the Introduction.
+However, as Section~\ref{sec:general} discusses, the analysis generalizes readily to less stylized settings: First, moving beyond the i.i.d.\ signal formulation, we can consider general sequences $\mu^n$ of increasingly precise monitoring technologies (e.g., one-shot observation of the action perturbed by some vanishing noise, or repeated but serially correlated signals).
 Second, moving beyond one-shot action choice, we can allow the agent to repeatedly adjust his action, as long as action adjustments are infrequent relative to the number $n$ of signals.